IBM/ibm-licensing-operator/README.md

 5\. **Create an OperatorGroup**

-An `OperatorGroup` is used to denote which namespaces your Operator should be watching.
+An `OperatorGroup` is used to denote which namespaces your Operator should watch.
 It must exist in the namespace where your operator is deployed, for example, `ibm-common-services`.

-    1. Create a namespace for `IBM Licensing Operator`:
+1. Create a namespace for IBM Licensing Operator with the following command:

 ```bash
 kubectl create namespace ibm-common-services
 ```

-    2. Deploy the `OperatorGroup` resource:
+2. Use the following command to deploy the `OperatorGroup` resource:

 ```yaml
 cat <<EOF | kubectl apply -f -